adrianspeyer/Canadian-Stamp-Identifier/README.md

 ## 🌟 What Makes This Special?

-This tool revolutionizes stamp identification through **visual pattern matching** in a zoomable, interactive interface.
-Instead of flipping through catalogs:
+This tool makes stamp identification easy through **visual pattern matching** in a zoomable, interactive interface.
+Instead of flipping through catalogues:

-- **Browse 3,777+ stamps** in one massive, zoomable timeline mosaic
+- **Browse 3,400+ stamps** in one massive, zoomable timeline mosaic
 - **Smart search** with fuzzy matching, synonyms, and multi-field queries
 - **Instant visual identification** - zoom, click, get details
 - **Drag & resize interface** - customize your workspace
 - **Era jumping** - instantly navigate to 1900s, 1930s, 1960s, 1990s, 2020s
-- **Mobile responsive** - works perfectly on all devices
+- **Mobile responsive** - works perfectly on all devices [work in progress]

 ## 🚀 Try It Now